ColumbiaRoad/a-b-doer/README.md

 ## Test files

-In JS files ES6, imports, etc are supported and also Rollup will bundle and minify them.
-Styles can be created with SCSS/SASS/CSS/LESS (imports are supported as well).
-If js file is the bundle entry, then styles should be imported in that file `import "./styles.scss"` and Rollup will handle it.
+In JS files ES6, imports, etc are supported and also Vite will bundle and minify them.
+By default styles can be created with SCSS/SASS/CSS (imports are supported as well).
+Vite supports other formats as well, but you must add required modules/config for them.
+If js file is the bundle entry, then styles should be imported in that file `import "./styles.scss"` and Vite will handle it.

 By default, JS supports nullish coalescing and optional chaining.

-If you're more familiar with path aliases in import calls, there is path alias for `@/*` which points to root so it can be used like this `import { SVGIcon } from '@/icons/FooIcon.svg';`.
+If you're more familiar with path aliases in import calls, there is path alias for `@/*` which points to root so it can be used like this `import SVGIcon from '@/icons/FooIcon.svg';`.

 ## Usage examples, jsx templates